Officer tells black fan 'you stick out'

 The incident has been referred to the police watchdog, Hampshire Police said.

-An "urgent investigation" into the content of video has begun, it added.
+An "urgent investigation" into the video's content has begun, it added.

 The 11-second clip, which has been shared hundreds of times, begins with Sgt Holford saying: "I said to you I recognise you from being from Aldershot because you're black and stick out like a sore thumb."